How many chickens are too many? No really. This is a real question.

 Reason #1: Space

 Keeping chickens has become almost en vogue around the USA.
-As of a 2017 survey, about 1% of the entire USA keeps chickens.
+About 1% of the entire USA keeps chickens.
 For an era where mass unsustainable farming methods of the past seem to be on the decline, this is quite a remarkable number.

 If so many people are keeping chickens, and they’re not running large farms, then where are they keeping these hens?
-Not every home has space to keep a chicken coop.
-Well, our concept of chicken homes has to change a bit.
+Not every home has enough space to keep a chicken coop.
 Often, owners keep chickens in a small backyard or even inside their apartment.

 When space is tight, the question about chicken numbers becomes essential.
 If your entire property is less than 1000 square feet, it would be almost impossible to house more than a few comfortably.